longshotlabs/composable-forms/docs/spec/input.md

 # Input Component Specification

-A component that actually displays and collects data.
+A component that displays and collects data.
 An input results in any JavaScript data type.

 ## Implementation